The Spiritual Exercises at Canisius College

 What do these Spiritual Exercises require?

-The Spiritual Exercises depend on your current desire and availability.
-This experience involves prayer in your everyday life and meeting regularly with a person trained as an Ignatian Prayer Guide.
+The Spiritual Exercises depend on your current desires and availability.
+These experiences involve prayer in your everyday life and meeting regularly with a person trained as an Ignatian Prayer Guide.
 The Spiritual Exercises are individually adapted to each person’s spirituality, and perspective.
-Ignatian spirituality will deepen one’s spirituality, whether it is Christian or ‘other.’
-There are monthly meetings that offer the opportunity to listen to other participant’s experiences.
+Ignatian spirituality will deepen your own spirituality, whether it is Christian or ‘other.’
+There is a monthly free luncheon meeting for everybody involved.
 There is no required sharing.

 If you want to hear more from those who have experienced the Spiritual Exercises, see the videos below of faculty, alumni and staff who will share with you their experience.